alex23lemm/AWS-AI-Services-R-Workshop/03_GoT_Shiny_app/Instructions.md

 deployApp(appDir = app_dir, appName = "got_shiny_ai_services_lab")
 ```

-Once the `rsconnect` finished the deployment it will automatically open
+Once `rsconnect` finished the deployment it will automatically open the
-the link to your app in the brower.
+link to your app in the browser.